 3. Snapchat Sexting: 3 Reasons Snapchat Sexting is the best way to sext

-Snapchat is fast gaining popularity as the best way to sext and here's why: -
+Snapchat still has huge popularity as the best way to sext and here's why: -

 (i) Snapchat Sexting: The photos you send can’t be saved (per se)